LM-15/falltest/README.md

   * Each instance has a holdings record.
 Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
   * [When this field becomes available:] Excludes instance records that do not have at least one unsuppressed holdings record (all holdings discovery suppress values are “true”)
-  * Includes only those titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
+  * [This hardcoded filter is currently commented out because of a lack of test data.]
+Includes only those titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
 Note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed.
-[This hard coded filter is currently commented out because of a lack of test data.]
   * This query is intended to exclude e-resources.
 It excludes instance records with instance format names of “computer – online resource” or “ISNULL,”  and excludes instance records with holdings library names of “Online” or “ISNULL.”
 These values many need to be updated for your local needs.
   </details>